Stuycs-K/final-project-3-shekyank-linv/PRESENTATION.md

 ## Brainf*ck Intermediates

 The `[` and `]` symbols designate the start/end of a loop.
 If the current register is 0 when `[` is encountered, the instruction pointer jumps to the corresponding `]` and the next instruction is read.
-Similarly, if the current register is 0 when `]` is encountered, the loop ends and the next instruction is read.
-If the current register is not 0 when `]` is encountered, the instruction pointer jumps back to the corresponding `[`.
+Conversely, if the current register is not 0 when `]` is encountered, the instruction pointer jumps back to the corresponding `[`.

 With the use of loops we can easily construct a piece of brainf*ck code to multiply two numbers: